Juro: Find Your Fun & Friends. Explore Campus Life (at Indiana University)

 Detailed Prototype

-Mobile App: Users create personalized profiles to connect based on interests, helping overcome loneliness and build community.
+Mobile App: Users create personalized profiles to connect with others based on shared interests, helping to overcome loneliness and build a sense of community.

 Wearable Ring: Indicates openness to interaction with an LED light, facilitating communication at events.